Freedom of the press in Zambia

+Freedom of the press in Zambia refers to the state of press freedom in the African nation of Zambia and the relevant laws thereof.
+As of 2026, Freedom of the Press in Zambia remains limited despite nominal protections which exist in the nation's legal framework.

+History

+Nine years after gaining independence from Britain in 1973, the new one-party state of Zambia established a new constitution that declared citizens the legal right to condemn the Zambian government.
+This government was associated with their attempts to prevent citizen criticisms from being voiced.
+Prior to becoming president in 1991, President Frederick Chilbula pledged to his supporters the freedom of Zambian media.
+However, when Chibula took office he found it much more strategic to not allow the privitatization of large media outlets such as The Daily Mail and risk the publication criticism.
+This resulted in the continuation of these medias as state-run outlets.
+Two of the editors of media outlet "The Post" were held in jail in 1996 by the government due to their publishing of an article about Vice President Godfrey Miyanda's actions in parliament that was seen as disrespectful by the government.
+The Lusaka High Court issued an interim injunction preventing News Diggers! from airing a documentary about Chinese investment in Zambia.
+The order was later set aside by the High Court.

 Freedoms of expression and of the press are constitutionally guaranteed in Zambia, but the government frequently restricts these rights in practice.
 Although the ruling Patriotic Front has pledged to free state-owned media—consisting of the Zambia National Broadcasting Corporation (ZNBC) and the widely circulated Zambia Daily Mail and Times of Zambia—from government editorial control, these outlets have generally continued to report along pro-government lines.
 Many journalists reportedly practice self-censorship since most government newspapers do have prepublication review.
 The ZNBC dominates the broadcast media, though several private stations have the capacity to reach large portions of the population.

-The rights group Freedom House, which publishes annual country reports on press freedom status, has ranked Zambia’s press as “Not Free” even in 2016.
+The rights group Freedom House, which publishes annual country reports on press freedom status, has ranked Zambia's press as “Not Free” even in 2016.